 Parents may monitor meal accounts by registering on www.MyPaymentsPlus.com.
-The child's lunch account ID number is needed for this service.
+The student's ID number is needed to add the child's details to the account.
 Services offered include: checking account balance, monitoring purchases, signing up for low balance alerts, and making online payments.
 Students' meal accounts, both positive and negative, stay with them at the end of the school year and if they change schools within Seymour Community School Corporation.
-Parents may request to refund or transfer funds in student meal accounts by contacting the food service office.
+Parents may request to refund or transfer funds in student meal accounts by contacting the Food Service Department.